ScriptGo/hyprland-dots/cheatsheet.md

 # Screenshots
 - Print: Take a full screenshot
 - ALT + Print: Take a screenshot in 5 seconds
-- SHIFT + Print: Take a screenshot in 10 seconds
 - CTRL + Print: Take a screenshot of a window
 - SUPER + Print: Take a screenshot of an area